gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

 Even with these drawbacks of the higher costs and fiber being more difficult to work with though, fiber optic cables have a place in most of our enterprise networks.

-- Single-Mode Fiber (SMF) : Designed for long-distance communication and features a small glass core typically around 8.3 to 10 microns in diameter.
-Yellow sheath.
+- **Single-Mode Fiber (SMF)** : Designed for **long-distance communication** and features a small glass core typically around 8.3 to 10 microns in diameter. **Yellow sheath**.
 It uses 1550 nanometer wavelengths.

-- Multi-Mode Fiber (MMF) : Tailored for shorter distances because it has a larger fiber core size that ranges from 50 to 100 microns.
+- **Multi-Mode Fiber (MMF)** : Tailored for **shorter distances** because it has a larger fiber core size that ranges from 50 to 100 microns.
 Multi-mode cables with a larger code are cheaper to manufacture.
 Aqua blue or orange sheath.
 It uses 850 or 1300 nanometer wavelengths.

 Network designers often prefer multimode over single mode for its easier handling and cost-effective installation.